Why become a History of England Member (you can sign up at the bottom of this page)? I can think of three – hopefully good reasons

 - Eleanor of Aquitaine (see full listing) 24 episodes and 6 hours of listening

-- William Marshal series (see full listing): will be 26 episodes and 7 hours of listening.
-We are currently up to episode 22 (July 2020)
+- William Marshal series (see full listing): 26 episodes and 7 hours of listening.

 So fingers crossed that you’ll want to sign up!
 You can join for a monthly recurring subscription, which you can cancel at any time of course.
 Or an annual, recurring subscription; which effectively gives you two months free, which is nice, and avoids monthly currency conversion charges.
 Please note that the subscription renews automatically until you stop it; your provider (Paypal or the card provider) should send you confirmations, and invoices and billing details are always available through this site through your account.
 You can pay by credit/debit card, or by Paypal.
 Start by choosing the option which suits you best below.